 About the Course

+A legal guide for wedding & event professionals, everything you need to know to maintain your career; including licensing, trademarks, contracts negotiations and more.
 This course offers legal knowledge and tips for wedding & event professionals.
 This guide provides everything you need to know in maintaining your career and business.

 Students must have general understanding of the following:

 - Microsoft Word, Excel, Powerpoint and/or Google Docs

 - Need access to a computer/laptop or tablet and internet access

 - Course compatible with Google Chrome, FireFox, Internet Explorer & Safari